opensensorhub/osh-docs/docs/dev/dev-guide.md

 This guide covers building from source using Gradle on the command line or by importing the Gradle projects into an Eclipse workspace.
 In both cases you will need a working **JDK8 installation** (both OpenJDK 8 and OracleJDK 8 should work).

 _Note: JDK8 is only needed for building.
-Once built, OpenSensorHub itself runs on Java 7 and up_
+Once built, OpenSensorHub 1.3.x itself runs on Java 7 and up_

 #### Building with Gradle

 The following instructions are for building using the Gradle Wrapper command `gradlew` (or `gradlew.bat` on Windows).
 This small executable is included in the repository and will automatically fetch the correct version of Gradle for you.
 If you want to use your own version of Gradle, use the `gradle` command instead, but please note that our build scripts need version 3.1 or later to get support for composite builds.
 If you want to install Gradle yourself we recommend downloading it directly from the [Gradle Website](https://gradle.org/gradle-download/) as packages provided in Linux distributions may only include earlier versions.

-##### Building the core modules
+##### Building only core modules

 Use the following command to clone the [osh-core](https://github.com/opensensorhub/osh-core) repository: